This is article #23 out of 50 in The Startup Marketing Playbook.

 Each infographic needs a unique aesthetic.
 What design choices can you make that most effectively highlight the data and tell your story?
 A few considerations:

-- Make the numbers BIG so they quickly pop out
+- Make the numbers BIG so they immediately pop out

-- Try to minimize sentences and use short labels instead
+- Minimize sentences and use short labels instead

 4. Use email marketing to drive traffic